paolinadoleva/Breakout/README.md

 __Presentation Length?__
 I will take the final score from above and take off points for going under 4 minutes or over 6 minutes.
 For example, a presentation that goes for 6:30 minutes or 3:30 minutes would lose 5 points, while a project that goes for 4:00 minutes exactly or 5:59 minutes would not lose any points.

+# Final Submission
+As mentioned earlier, there will be a final submission for this project.
+This final submission will be worth __300 points__.
+This final submission needs to be submitted on an __individual__ basis (each partner submits).
+Please do not forget to submit something, it will really hurt you!

+The final submission deadline is `Friday, 4/26/2019 at 11:59 pm`.
+That is the Friday at the end of exam week.
+> __PLEASE NOTE:__ You may submit ahead of the deadline.
+In fact I encourage you to do so if you are able.
+This submission is an opportunity for people who have missed some milestones to make up some points.
+If you have made your milestones, there is no benefit for submitting later, your grade will be identical to the milestones, please focus on your lecture final exams instead of working on this game!

+## Final Submission Rubric
+Your final project will be graded as follows.
+> __NOTE:__ This rubric does not contain participation credit!

+* 80 - Mechanics
+    * 20 - Your ball is controllable with the paddle
+      > You should not use the default `angle = -angle`.
+    * 20 - Your ball deflects off of the bricks correctly.
+      > Your ball should not phase through bricks on side hits or top/bottom hits.
+    * 10 - Your ball should start on top of the paddle or bounce down to the paddle when a level starts or a new life is used.
+      > An ideal solution would have the ball follow the paddle and get launched once the user hits a button.
+    * 10 - Blocks should have variable health
+    * 10 - Blocks should be identifiable by their health.
+    * 10 - Blocks should disappear once their health <= 0.
+* - States
+    * 10 - Your game should start in the Game Over phase (unless you have a saved game).
+    * 10 - Your game should transition to the play phase once the user selects an input.

 # Additional Documentation